rat-software/rat-software/README.md

 The repository provides an overview of extensions created by our developer community: [rat-extensions (RAT extensions) · GitHub](https://github.com/rat-extensions)

 - **Imprint Crawler**: A web crawler that is able to automatically extract legal notice information from websites while taking German legal aspects into account: [GitHub - rat-extensions/imprint-crawler · GitHub](https://github.com/rat-extensions/imprint-crawler).
 Developed by Marius Messer - [MnM3 · GitHub](https://github.com/MnM3)
-- **Readability Score**: A Python tool that extracts the main text content of a web document and analyzes its readability: [GitHub - rat-extensions/readability-score: A python tool that extracts the main text content of a web document and analysis it readability. · GitHub](https://github.com/rat-extensions/readability-score).
+- **Readability Score**: A python3 tool that extracts the main text content of a web document and analyzes its readability: [GitHub - rat-extensions/readability-score: A python3 tool that extracts the main text content of a web document and analysis it readability. · GitHub](https://github.com/rat-extensions/readability-score).
 Developey by Mohamed Elnaggar - [mohamedsaeed21 · GitHub](https://github.com/mohamedsaeed21)
 - **Forum Scraper**: An extension to extract comments from German online news services: [https://github.com/rat-software/forum-scraper](https://github.com/rat-extensions/forum-scraper).
 Developed by Paul Kirch - [g1thub-4cc0unt · GitHub](https://github.com/g1thub-4cc0unt)
 - **EI_Logger_BA**: A browser extension for conducting interactive information retrieval studies.
 With this extension, study participants can work on search tasks with search engines of their choice and both the search queries and the clicks on search results are saved: [GitHub - rat-extensions/EI_Logger_BA · GitHub](https://github.com/rat-extensions/EI_Logger_BA).
 Developed by Hossam Al Mustafa - [Samustafa (Hossam Al Mustafa) · GitHub](https://github.com/Samustafa)
-- **Identifying affiliate links in webpages**: [GitHub - rat-extensions/Identifying-affiliate-links-in-webpages: A python tool that extracts all affiliate links of a web document and scores this webpage according to its number and prominence of affiliate links.
+- **Identifying affiliate links in webpages**: [GitHub - rat-extensions/Identifying-affiliate-links-in-webpages: A python3 tool that extracts all affiliate links of a web document and scores this webpage according to its number and prominence of affiliate links.
 Database: · GitHub](https://github.com/rat-extensions/Identifying-affiliate-links-in-webpages).
 Developed by Philipp Krueger - [PhilippUDE · GitHub](https://github.com/PhilippUDE)
 - **App Reviews Scraper**: [GitHub - rat-extensions/app-reviews-scraper: As a part of my Bachelor thesis I developed these app reviews scrapers, that will visit designated URLs of a set of applications and export the scraped reviews and relevant information.
 This is to be served as an extension to the Result Assessment Tool (RAT) and explicitly for research purposes only. · GitHub](https://github.com/rat-extensions/app-reviews-scraper).
 Developed by Tanveer Ahmed - [https://github.com/PhilippUDE](https://github.com/tanveerx/)
 - **Visualizations of IR measures**: [GitHub - rat-extensions/ir-evaluation: Visualizations of IR measures · GitHub](https://github.com/rat-extensions/ir-evaluation).
 Developed by Ritu Suhas Shetkar - [ritushetkar · GitHub](https://github.com/ritushetkar)
-- **Scraping News Articles**: [GitHub - rat-extensions/NewsArticlesScraper: This Python tool retrieves the homepages of given news portals and scrapes the HTML text of the articles found. · GitHub](https://github.com/rat-extensions/NewsArticlesScraper).
+- **Scraping News Articles**: [GitHub - rat-extensions/NewsArticlesScraper: This python3 tool retrieves the homepages of given news portals and scrapes the HTML text of the articles found. · GitHub](https://github.com/rat-extensions/NewsArticlesScraper).
 Developed by Esther von der Weiden - [EstherKuerbis · GitHub](https://github.com/EstherKuerbis/)

 ---